tj31moll/AItelegramchatbot/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](link-to-issues-page).
+Contributions, issues, and feature requests are welcomed!

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

-Acknowledgements
+##Acknowledgements
 Jan builds on top of other open-source projects: License - Jan is free and open source, under the AGPLv3 license.
 OpenAI
 Python and libraries